tlwilliams895/curriculum-docs/docs/_sources/guide/accessibility.md.txt

 3. Keyboard-enabled Browsing: many users may opt to navigate pages with their keyboards as opposed to a trackpad or mouse.
 To test whether or not the users can easily navigate the page, developers can turn on keyboard-enabled browsing in the Accessibility settings of System Preferences.

 ### Run through WCAG Checklist
 The WCAG are incredibly long and ever-changing.
 A good way to test your site's accessibility is by looking at the site through different lenses.
+Steven Lambert broke down the Lenses of Accessibility in his article, [Designing for Accessibility and Inclusion](https://www.smashingmagazine.com/2018/04/designing-accessibility-inclusion/).

 1. The Lens of Animation and Effect
     1. Are there animations or effects on this page?